jundalisay/superb/content/en/research/socrates/parmenides/chapter-3.md

-+++
+---
+title: "The Motion of the One"
+heading: "Chapter 3"
+date: 2015-09-26
+image: "/covers/parmenides.jpg"
-title= "The Motion of the One" heading= "Chapter 3" date= 2021-12-29 image= "/covers/parmenides.jpg" description= "The One is the One when viewed by Itself as an Immovable and Timeless Singularity" linkb= "/research/socrates/parmenides/chapter-2" linkbtext= "Chapter 2" linkf= "/research/socrates/parmenides/chapter-4" linkftext= "Chapter 4" icon = "/icons/soc.png"
+description: "The One is the One when viewed by Itself as an Immovable and Timeless Singularity"
-+++
+icon: "/icons/soc.png"
+---